Prism Awards (Published)

 - A minimum of ten (10) entries is required for each category.
 Categories receiving less than the minimum must have FF&P Executive Board approval to run.
 If the category does not receive the minimum and the Board declines to run the category, affected authors will have the option to move their entry to the secondary category identified during registration or to request a cancellation.
 If cancellation is requested, their printed books will be returned, their eBooks deleted, and their fees refunded.

-- Entries that do not meet the criteria of a First Publication Date AND a Copyright Date in 2016 will be disqualified.
+- Entries that do not meet the criteria of an Original Publication Date (*) in 2016 will be disqualified.
 Your entry fee will be refunded.
 Printed books will only be returned at the author’s expense.

 - Entries deemed at the discretion of the FF&P Executive Board to be plagiarized in part or total; to lack a central love story with an emotionally satisfying and optimistic ending; OR to lack Paranormal elements essential to the plot will be disqualified for content.